 Steps for the Online Semifinals:

-- Each recitation is filmed separately according to our specifications.
+- Film each recitation separately according to our specifications.

-- A teacher uploads permission forms and recitation videos to their Poetry In Voice account by our deadline.
+- A teacher uploads your permission form and recitation videos to their Poetry In Voice account by our deadline.

 - Judges from across the country evaluate the recitations.

-- All Online Semifinalists and their teachers are contacted by email to let them know whether or not they are advancing to the National Finals.
+- You and your teacher are notified by email about whether or not you’re advancing to the National Finals.

-You can contact your Poetry In Voice representative for general feedback about students’ recitations.
-Because spring is a very busy time of year for our organization, please allow several weeks for a response.
+You can contact Poetry In Voice for general feedback about your recitations.
+Because spring is a very busy time of year for us, please allow several weeks for a response.